Jack Reedman: Personal life

-Reedman worked as a letter sorter in Adelaide.
+Reedman lived on Gilbert Street, Gilberton and worked as a letter sorter in Adelaide with the Postal Department.
 He also coached the cricket and football teams at Prince Alfred College for many years.
-He died in March 1924 aged 58, after several years of ill-health, leaving a widow, three sons and a daughter.
+He died in the morning on 29 March 1924 aged 58 following an operation at a private hospital, after several years of ill-health, leaving a widow, three sons and a daughter.